FranzZemen/re-data-type/ts-src/wiki.md

     registerDataType(new StockDataType());
     registerDataType(new MorseDataType());

-#### Registering the Custom Data Types With Options
+#### Registering the Custom ReDataType Types With Options

-This is the more common way to register Custom Data Types, as no programming is necessary.
+This is the more common way to register Custom ReDataType Types, as no programming is necessary.

 See [Options](Option)

-#### Registering the Custom Data Types Inline
+#### Registering the Custom ReDataType Types Inline

-If you need to register Custom Data Types inline, you can do so in the Reference or Text Format
+If you need to register Custom ReDataType Types inline, you can do so in the Reference or Text Format

 See [Hints For Expressions](Expression)